- 6 Warning Signs That a Scientific Study is Bogus – Junk Science – Popular Mechanics

-Welcome to Flash Pulp, episode three hundred and sixty-eight.
+Welcome to Flash Pulp, episode four hundred and one.

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.

 Tonight we begin our slow approach towards Halloween with a tale of Capital City tricks and treats.

 Written by J.R.D.
 Skinner

 Coffin, urban shaman, and Bunny, his sobering apprentice, sat on the faux-wood plastic bench of a Capital City bus stop.

 It was the sort of chill spring afternoon that, to Will, always felt more like fall.

 His roommate’s thoughts were moving in a different direction.